GarageGames/Torque3D-Wiki/Using-the-Leap-Motion-Controller-Input-Events.md

 ### Using Hand and Finger Input Events ###

 You bind the Leap Motion input events to an action map just like any other input event.
-Specifically, you tie the events to the `leapmotion` device when with the action map `bind()` method.
+Specifically, you tie the events to the `leapmotion` device with the action map `bind()` method.
 Here is an example of making use of the position and rotation events generated when a hand is being tracked by the Leap Motion controller (place it in `scripts/client/default.bind.cs`):

 ```
 function LMHandPos1(%x, %y, %z)